|

 I noticed couple of years ago that Romanians hijacked this forums.
 I'm so smart.
 I can jizz without to touch.

-Geändert von Black Sphere (19.02.2011 um 01:17 Uhr)
+Geändert von Black Sphere (19.02.2011 um 01:17 Uhr) Grund: to rite write nation's name

-Zitat von Black Sphere
+Zitat Zitat von Black Sphere Beitrag anzeigen

 I noticed couple of years ago that Romanians hijacked this forums.
 I'm so smart.
 I can jizz without to touch.